How to Do an Instagram Audit: Steps for Account Growth

 - Do the last 9 posts make it clear (without looking at the bio and profile picture) what this account is about?

-Review every picture individually: quality, composition, originality as compared to competitors, topicality.
+When you do an Instagram audit review every picture individually: quality, composition, originality as compared to competitors, topicality.
 Instagram users see quality content every day, so they will not accept “outdated” shots that look like photobank content.

 Look at the shape of pictures and videos in the feed: what is the orientation?
 Horizontal shots (aspect ratio of 1.91:1) take less space in a user’s feed, consequently attracting less attention, while vertical ones, in 4:5 aspect ratio take almost the entire screen.